-A few years back, I forget how many, Mrs Guts built a nest on our roof, behind the chimney.
+A few years back, I forget how many, Mr Guts built a nest on our roof, behind the chimney.
 Actually, it’s next doors chimney, but he seemed to spend most of his time on our roof and mooching around in our garden.
 At first, he was a pain in the butt, and attempts were made to block off the space behind the chimney with wire to deter him.
-All to no avail – he simply filled up the wire with twigs and grass and then built a cosy little nest on top of it.
+All to no avail – Mr Guts simply filled up the wire with twigs and grass and then built a cosy little nest on top of it.
 One neighbour even tried a hose to get rid of him.
-The years passed, and every spring he would show up with his mrs, build a nest, and rear 2 or 3 chicks.
+The years passed, and every spring Mr Guts would show up with his mrs, build a nest, and rear two or three chicks.

 A few years back, they had a tough time of it.
 A storm blew their nest apart, and in the morning the chicks were found dead in the front garden.
 Pretty traumatic stuff for any family.
 And this is really where the story begins.
 You see, they didn’t give up.
 After a couple of days, they set about rebuilding their nest, laid another two eggs, and raised another two chicks.
 That affected me deeply, and I gave them a hand with food to feed the new family.
 From that time on we’ve become friends, and I gave him a name – Mr Guts.
 It wasn’t long until his wife became known as Mrs Guts.

 Was chatting to the neighbour with the hose about Guts a while back, and turns out he calls him Barney.
 Barney Guts it is then!
 He lives here now, just as we do.
 The other neighbour cleared the wire off the roof so they could have a cosy little nest tucked in behind the chimney.
 The chicks are noisy little brutes, but they’re welcome here.
-I really don’t understand folks who buy houses beside harbours and the sea and then complain about seagulls.
-I mean, really, what the fuck do they expect?
+I don’t understand folks who choose to live in a HIghland seaside village with a harbour and complain about seagulls.
+I mean, really?

 Have you ever seen herring gull photos like these before?
 Perhaps a seagull in the back garden doesn’t excite you as a photographic opportunity, but it excites me.
 It took me years to make friends with Mr Guts, and it has paid off with some amazing photos.
 He's earned his keep.
 He’s quite a character and I enjoy his company.